 SnugPak Ionosphere Solo Tent

 Luxe Tempo - Best 1 Person 4 Season Tent

 The Zephyr 1 has a free-standing, 2-pole design.
 Its minimum weight is 3lbs 10oz and it has a max weight of 4lbs 5oz.
 It has two doors and one vestibule for storage.
 The walls are all made of mesh and the separate rain fly is well-waterproofed.
 It has a good number of mesh pockets and a storage loft. ($$$)

 Look, this isn't an ultralight option like the Copper Spur UL1, but it is a phenomenal all-rounder at a fantastic price point.
 I think it's the best 1 person tent on the market because it has the best blend of features without breaking the bank.

 As mentioned already it is a bit heavier than some people would like and it's also a bit bulkier than other one man tents.
-But all this comes down to personal choice.
+But it also has great storage space.
+And in the end all this comes down to personal choice.
 I understand the appeal of shaving ounces and cubic inches from a pack, but the reality is it ain't gonna make or break a trip.
 The Zephyr is spacious, comfortable and weather-resistant.
 It comes in at sub-$200.
 And I think for more people, that's an excellent deal.

 My only gripe is the floor could be more durable and it doesn't come with a footprint.
 But you can buy that separately and it's not very expensive (check it out here).
 Worth considering if you plan on pitching over tough ground or if you just want to extend the life of the tent.